Puerto Rican Day Parade: In popular culture

-The parade itself has been featured in an episode of the NBC television sitcom Seinfeld entitled, "The Puerto Rican Day."
+The parade itself has been featured in an episode of the NBC television sitcom Seinfeld entitled "The Puerto Rican Day" (S09E20).
 In it, Jerry Seinfeld, George Costanza, Elaine Benes, and Cosmo Kramer get stuck in a traffic jam as a result of the parade.
 Due to controversy relating to a scene in which Kramer accidentally burns and then stomps on a Puerto Rican flag and is chased by a mob of angry Puerto Ricans, NBC refused to air the episode again.
-The episode was also withheld from syndication as a result, but has been shown sparingly in syndicated repeats since 2002 and has been released on DVD along with all of the sitcom's episodes.
+The episode was also withheld from syndication as a result, but has been shown sparingly in syndicated repeats since 2002 and has been released on DVD along with all of the sitcom's episodes, and it is part of the series' streaming package.

-The parade was portrayed in a negative aspect following the controversial 2000 parade in a 2001 episode of the long-running NBC crime series Law & Order titled "Sunday in the Park with Jorge".
+The parade was portrayed in a negative aspect following the controversial 2000 parade in a 2001 episode of the long-running NBC crime series Law & Order entitled "Sunday in the Park with Jorge" (S11E11).
 Before the National Puerto Rican Coalition protested the episode, network executives issued an apology.
 The company also made a pledge to "improve our procedures regarding sensitive programming issues".

-The 1994, Latin American literary classic Empire of Dreams by Giannina Braschi staged a revolution on the Puerto Rican Day Parade.
+The Latin American literary classic Empire of Dreams (1994) by Giannina Braschi staged a revolution on the Puerto Rican Day Parade.

 The parade has been referenced on the Tru TV show Impractical Jokers within multiple episodes, satirically introduced as a joke about castmember Sal Vulcano's heritage, which is Cuban, but often mistaken for Mexican or Puerto Rican.